icholy/geokettle-2.0/docs/English/welcome/GEOKETTLE_README.txt

   - international_francais, for French users that are not confortable with English language.
 They can ask for help in French in this section.

-To subscribe or to sign off the lists, please visit:
+To subscribe or to sign off the forum, please visit:

 http://www.spatialytics.com/forum